Pixelrobin/daily-wallpaper/README.md

 * Make it into a CLI?

 ## Contributing
-Feel free to open up issues and make PRs if this is something
+Feel free to open up issues and make PRs if this is something you're interested in.

 ## Disclaimer
 This is not offically associated with Unsplash in any way.
 Things can and probably will break eventually.